 02 | Hunt for your Holy Grail Cosmetics and Skincare Products

-Korean cosmetics and skincare have taken the world by storm and if you’re a K-beauty enthusiasts, I’m sure you know what i’m talking about — SPF-infused makeup products, 10-step Korean skincare routine, pH-balancing toners, snail glass skin vs. honey skin beauty trends, cleansers for your skin type, and so on.
+Korean cosmetics and skincare have taken the world by storm and if you’re a K-beauty enthusiast like me, I’m sure you know what i’m talking about — SPF-infused makeup products, 10-step Korean skincare routine, pH-balancing toners, snail glass skin vs. honey skin beauty trends, cleansers for your skin type, and so on.

 03 | Gush over your favorite K-pop stars

 It’s not surprising anymore to hear someone going crazy over their favorite K-pop idols.
 Blame it on all these K-dramas and K-pop music.
 I mean, come on. . .they can dance, sing, rap, act, and almost have these perfect looks that make you question your existence.

 So yeah, if you’re into K-pop, then you’ve found your heaven on earth.

 Explore a Korean grocery store and check out their spicy noodles, chips and crackers, tea, gochujang or hot pepper paste, and even the famous soju which is Korea’s version of vodka with low alcohol content.

 Don’t worry if you can’t read Korean, most of the staff can communicate in English so you can always ask for assistance.

 If you want to avoid the crowd, a karaoke over food and drinks would be a good choice.
 Sing and dance to your favorite K-pop songs, and of course, bring your friends to make the experience more fun!